al5848/GettingAndCleaningData/CodeBook.md

 This codebook provides definition of the average signals per activity and subject in the given period of time.

+### Assumptions

+1. The data in the inertial folder of the train and test dataset is not need in this assignment.

+### Features

 activity
 	The actions performed by the subject for observation.
 		WALKING				Observe Volunteers while walking.